spectre-app/www/content/policy/privacy.md

 * You do not actually hold an account with us.
 * We can not recover your lost credentials.
-* We do not process payments or refunds.
+* Your payments or refunds are not handled by us.
-* We can not sync passwords between your devices.
+* We do not sync passwords between devices.
-* We may require your collaboration when you report an issue.
+* Your collaboration may be required when you report an issue.
 * We are unable to provide details to authorities on your use of Spectre.

+What motivates our dedication to your privacy?

+- Keeping zero user records reduces our internal and legal risk profile.
+- Statelessness is a core operating principle underpinning privacy control.
+- We believe your trust is earned only by proving our commitments through transparency.

+---

-> Spectre has not been compelled to turn over personal information since Nov, 2011 (inception), last updated 2021.
+> Spectre has not been compelled to turn over any personal information since Nov, 2011 (inception).
+> _Last update: Jul, 2021._

 ## Collection

-With the important bit out of the way, the Spectre app does collect or transmit some information.
+With the important bit out of the way, the Spectre app does collect or transmit some information, and users may sometimes submit personal information to us.

 The following details how that collection takes place in order to ensure that our *zero-PII* policy is honoured.

 ### <i class="fa-duotone fa-file-exclamation fa-fw"></i> Device Logs

-*These logs are available only to you, or via Diagnostics if enabled (critical operation logs only).*
+> *Device logs are available only to you, or (anonymous critical logs) via Diagnostics if enabled by you.*

 Transparency and self-empowerment are important values at Spectre.
 For this reason, the app collects logs on its own operation in the background for you to review.